destinmoulton/djblasterbundle/README.md

-## DJ Blaster Info
+## DJ Blaster Overview

 DJ Blaster is a platform to provide information for DJ's to read while on the air.

+Administrators can:
+* Add PSAs, Events, and Show Sponsorships
+* Generate Reports on DJ Reads

 ### Technical Details